muntashir/3net.js/README.md

     // If options is not specified, the default values will be used. options = {
         "learning_rate": 0.3,   // Learning rate for gradient descent.
 The default is 0.5
-        "regularization": 0.3,  // Regularization parameter to prevent overfitting.
-The default is 0 };
+        "regularization": 0.3,  // L2 regularization parameter to prevent overfitting.
+The default is 0
+    };

     // Data and label must be an array matching the dimensions of the input layer and output layer